 We hope everyone is well and the sanity is in check, these are truly outstanding times we are living in, but we all have successfully survived over two months of lockdown and that is something to be very proud about.
 Our fight is not over but hopefully the restrictions are phased swimmingly as we can not wait to be back and operating for our community.
-We have already started a long rebuilding process, this time more than ever it’s important to know we are all in this together, we are a community, we can “Embrace the Unknown” that is our future together and come out stronger than we were before.

 As described by Irish economist, David McWilliams, on one of his recent podcasts “We are living through a Pandession”, we are facing an unique economic struggle which he coined-up the term “Pandession”, describing a new economic crisis specifically associated with a global pandemic.
 This is nothing like we have experienced before, our community needs to “Embrace the Unknown” during this time of uncertainty and show our resilience in staying positive through the process.